mintgen/shallowFoam/README.md

 # shallowFoam
-OpenFOAM-based solver for 2D shallow water equations
+OpenFOAM-based solver for 2D shallow water equations.

+This master branch has been tested under foam-extend-3.1, but should work for higher versions of foam-extend too.
+For OpenFOAM-4.1 see the branch OpenFOAM-4.1, which should work for OpenFOAM-4.x in general.

 Authors:
   - KM-Turbulenz GmbH (www.km-turbulenz.de), 2009